Local Setup Source Repository

 .

-Now log in to the dashboard with the admin account to see the admin menu.
+Now log in to the dashboard using the administrator account, and you'll see the admin menus.

-- If you haven't created products in your Stripe dashboard yet, please first complete the Stripe Integration chapter.
+- If you haven't created products in the Stripe dashboard yet, please complete the Stripe Integration chapter first.

-After updating, you can test the payment flow in the Pricing module on the landing page.
+After updating, you can test the payment flow on the landing page.

 Payment Testing

-You can test the payment flow using the following information provided by Stripe:
+You can use the following information provided by Stripe to test the payment flow:

 - Credit card: 4242 4242 4242 4242